OpenID Connect (OIDC) Bearer token authentication

 grant from the test Auth0

-with a password alice
+with password alice

 application must have the password